tkiruthika/MechaCar_Statistical_Analysis/README.md

   - **What data is needed to run the statistical test?**

-  To run this statistical test we will need the MechaCars fuel efficiency data as well as the mean data.
+  To run this statistical test we will need the MechaCars fuel efficiency data as well as the mean data from competitors.